-Credit Facility-In June 2005, we entered into a \$75.0 million senior credit facility ("the Facility") which is available for borrowings and letters of credit.
-The Facility is secured by substantially all of our assets except for assets related to projects subject to surety bonds.
-As of December 31, 2006, the total of the Facility was \$75.0 million, with no outstanding borrowings, \$25.2 million in letters of credit outstanding, and \$49.8 million of credit available.
+Credit Facility-In June 2005, we entered into a \$75.0 million senior credit facility (the "Original Facility") provided by a syndicate of banks.
+The Original Facility was available for borrowings and letters of credit and was scheduled to expire on June 30, 2009.
+On February 20, 2007, we amended the credit facility (the "Facility"), increasing the available borrowing capacity to \$100.0 million and amending certain covenants.
+The Facility will expire in February 2012.
+The Facility is secured by the capital stock of our current and future subsidiaries.
+As of December 31, 2007, the total of the Facility was \$100.0 million, with no outstanding borrowings, \$37.9 million in letters of credit outstanding, and \$62.1 million of credit available.